MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 **Tip**: This switch works only if the current value of the RemediationScheduleTime property isn't `02:00:00` (2:00 AM).
 If the value is already `02:00:00`, this switch does nothing.

+The value of this parameter is meaningful only if the value of the **RemediationScheduleDay** parameter isn't 8 or Never.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)